alexmadeathing/insides/README.md

 * `no_std` - Suitable for embedded devices (additional standard library features can be enabled via the `std` feature)
 * Extensible - Flexible trait based implementation
 * Minimal dependencies - Release build depends only on [dilate](https://github.com/alexmadeathing/dilate) for integer dilation

+# Hilbert Performance
+The Hilbert implementation in insides is on a par with the current fastest library, [Fast Hilbert](https://crates.io/crates/fast_hilbert).
+More specifically, using the `lut_large_d2` feature, it out performs Fast Hilbert when converting a hilbert index to coordinates and matches performance with Fast Hilbert when converting coordinates to a hilbert index.

+A full breakdown of performance for each feature and similar libraries is shown below.
+This benchmark was performed on a 2D grid of 256x256 coordinates, though it should be noted that insides also works for any set of dimensions supported by [dilate](https://github.com/alexmadeathing/dilate).

 # Getting Started
 First, link insides into your project's cargo.toml.